Ab initio predictions link the neutron skin of ${}^{208}$Pb to nuclear forces: Linking models to reality

 \section{Linking models to reality}

+Our approach to constructing nuclear interactions is based on chiral effective field theory (EFT)~\cite{epelbaum2009,machleidt2011,Hammer:2019poc}.
+In this theory the long-range part of the strong nuclear force is known and stems from pion exchanges, while the unknown short-range contributions are represented as contact interactions; we also include the $\Delta$ isobar degree of freedom~\cite{ordonez1996}.
+At next-to-next-to leading order in Weinberg's power counting, the four pion-nucleon low-energy constants (LECs) are tightly fixed from pion-nucleon scattering data\cite{hoferichter2015}.
+The 13 additional LECs in the nuclear potential must be constrained from data.

-We use history matching~\cite{Vernon:2010,Vernon:2014} to iteratively identify a \emph{non-implausible} region in the vast parameter space of LECs for which the output of \emph{ab initio} methods yield acceptable agreement with selected experimental data---here denoted history-matching observables.
+We use history matching~\cite{Vernon:2010,Vernon:2014} to explore the modeling capabilities of \emph{ab initio} methods by identifying a \emph{non-implausible} region in the vast parameter space of LECs, for which the model output yields acceptable agreement with selected low-energy experimental data---here denoted history-matching observables.
 The key to efficiently analyze this high-dimensional parameter space is the use of emulators based on eigenvector continuation~\cite{frame2018,Konig:2019adq,ekstrom2019} that accurately mimic the outputs of the \emph{ab initio} methods at several orders of magnitude lower computational cost.
 We consider the following history-matching observables: nucleon-nucleon scattering phase shifts up to an energy of 200 MeV; the energy, radius, and quadrupole moment of ${}^{2}\text{H}$; and the energies and radii of ${}^{3}\text{H}$, ${}^{4}\text{He}$, and \Ox{}.
-We perform five waves of this global parameter search---sequentially ruling out implausible LECs that yield model predictions too far from experimental data.
+We perform five waves of this global parameter search---see Extended Data Figures~\ref{fig:hm_waves} and \ref{fig:NI_phase_shifts}---sequentially ruling out implausible LECs that yield model predictions too far from experimental data.
 For this purpose we use an implausibility measure (see Methods) that links our model predictions and experimental observations as